doctor9393/DataEngi-task-QA/Task3/Task3.md

 **2. Discover Swagger implementation https://github.com/dataengi/crm-seed/blob/master/conf/routes.
 Try to execute API requests or create bug reports if they are.**
 ==================================

+Testing was carried out manually using docker.
+Relying on API requests which are implemented in Swagger, which can find in docker by using port 9000 and adding " /docs" to link in the address bar.
+API requests were analyzed.

+**The testing process was as follows for  POST /api/v1/contacts/group/create Create new group**

 **3. Verify Customer contacts management (Customer contacts managements) according API Security Checklist.
 Make report in SOLUTION.md and commit it.**
 ==================================